Chris Hocquard

 People

-Joel (Te Aitanga-a-Hauiti, Ngāti Hine, Ngāti Porou, Ngāpuhi) specialises in the music and modeling industries, and his practice includes a strong focus on contractual issues surrounding rights, publishing, licensing, producer deals, management agreements, agency contracts and recording contracts.
-He simplifies complex legal matters and provides easy-to-digest, practical guidance to his clients.
+Joel (Ngāti Porou, Ngāpuhi, Ngāti Kahungunu) has broad expertise in entertainment and media law, with a particular specialty in the music and modeling industries.
+His practice includes a strong focus on contractual issues surrounding rights, licensing, producer deals, management agreements, agency, publishing and recording contracts.
+He simplifies complex legal matters and provides easy-to-digest, practical guidance to his clients, who range from Grammy-winning chart toppers to those just starting out.

-As a multi-award-winning music producer and composer, Joel remains an active creative in the industry - when he's not in the office you can find him in the studio.
-This background gives him a ground-level understanding and appreciation of the issues faced by artists, managers, and producers in today’s ever-changing music landscape.
-With his distinct skillset, Joel brings a unique yet relatable perspective to all of his clients.
+As a multi-award-winning music producer and composer, Joel remains an active professional in the music industry - when he's not in the office you can find him in the studio.
+This background gives him a ground-level understanding and appreciation of the issues faced by labels, artists, managers, and producers in today’s ever-changing music landscape.